 This work package is responsible for the overall coordination and financial management of the network.
 Among the duties are: directing the work to be done, monitoring the performance of the project partners, and communications with the Commission.
-The first deliverable is the Consortium Agreement which will define the terms of co-operation and the division of the ownership of IPRs.
+The MOLTO Enlarged EU Consortium Agreement Ih will redefine the terms of co-operation and the division of the ownership of IPRs, based on the existing Consortium Agreement.

 Together with WP10 this work package is also responsible for setting up the infrastructure for communication and dissemination.
-This includes a web-based system which integrates a wiki, bug tracking and software development management, a portal with both a private and a public side, and a conferencing system for the project.
+This includes a web-based system that integrates a wiki, bug tracking and software development management, a portal with both a private and a public side, and a conferencing system for the project.